Holomorphic self-maps of the loop space of $\mathbb{P}^n$: Introduction

 Combination of Theorem \ref{main} and (\ref{relation}) gives

-\begin{cor} The group $\auto$ is the semidirect product $LG \rtimes \di$. \end{cor}
+\begin{cor} The group $\auto$ is the semidirect product $LG \rtimes \dsy$. \end{cor}

+The group of holomorphic automorphisms of a compact complex manifold is a complex Lie group.
+We would like to know whether $\auto$ can be endowed with a natural complex Lie group structure.
+Recall that $LG$ is a complex Lie group.
+If $\dsy$ can be endowed with a manifold structure such that $\auto=LG \rtimes \dsy$ becomes a complex Lie group, then $\dsy \simeq \auto/LG$ is a complex Lie group.
+The space $\dsyk$ can be considered as the open subset of $L_k S^1$ consisting of embedded loops.
+With this manifold structure, $\dsyi$ is a Lie group (and $\dsyk$, where $k<\infty$, is not a Lie group).
+It follows from \cite[Proposition 3.3.2]{ps} that we cannot endow $\dsy$ with a complex Lie group structure such that the inclusion $\dsyi \to \dsy$ is a Lie group homomorphism.

 Let $\fc=\fc(\lpw)$ be the set $\{\mu(\bp^1)\}$ of curves in $\lpw$, where $\mu$ ranges over all holomorphic embeddings $\bp^1 \to \lpw$ such that $\mu^{\ast}:$ $\htz$ $\to$ $\htpoz$ is an isomorphism, and let $\ch=\chn$ be the space of holomorphic self-maps $f$ of $\lpw$ with the following property: for any curve $C \in \fc$, there exists a curve $C^{\,\prime} \in \fc$ such that $f(C) \subset C^{\,\prime}$.
 It turns out that any holomorphic self-map $f$ of $\lpw$ with $\df=1$ is in $\ch$ (see Section 3).
-To prove Theorem \ref{main} we only need to study maps in $\ch$.
+To prove Theorem \ref{main}, we only need to study maps in $\ch$.

 This paper is organized as follows.
-In Section 2 we recall some relevant facts about loop spaces and prove a couple of propositions which will be needed later on.
+In Section 2, we recall some relevant facts about loop spaces and prove two propositions which will be needed later on.
 Section 3 contains a complete proof of Theorem \ref{main}.
-In the final Section 4 we try to classify maps in $\ch$.
+In the final Section 4, we try to classify maps in $\ch$.

-The author would like to thank L. Lempert for his helpful comments on the manuscript.